Joint Deployment and Beamforming Design of Aerial STAR-RIS Aided Networks with Reinforcement Learning: PPO-based Algorithm for STAR-RIS Joint Deployment and Beamforming Design

-The advantage function at time slot $t$ is $A_t$. $A_t$ is to estimate the advantage of specific action $a$ at state $s$ over other actions in action space.
-The estimator used in PPO algorithm\cite{advantage_function} calculates $A_t$ within $T$ timesteps, and $T$ can be much smaller than the episode length

-where $t$ specifies the time index in $[0, T]$, within a given length-$T$ trajectory segment. $V$ represents the critic network predict function, which output the state value.
-Therefore, the truncated version of generalized advantage estimation is
+where $t$ specifies the time index in $[0, T]$, within a given length-$T$ trajectory $\tau$ segment, $\lambda$ is the GAE parameter and $\gamma$ is the discount factor. $V$ represents the critic network predict function, which outputs the state value.
+The overall training process is shown in \textbf{Algorithm \ref{PPO process}}.